a-b-street/abstreet/docs/design/sim.md

 - the RNG is also used after spawning to later roam around for parking
 	- small road edits shouldnt affect this. per-car rng in an extreme, or maybe just an RNG for sim and for spawning?
 		- but as soon as two cars have to wander for parking instead of one, everything gets offset completely.
+- this will be harder later with spawners on map edges...

+Alright, the deviations are still starting too early!
+- Swapping shouldn't show different parked cars when the parking lane is present in both sims... or should it?
+	- If 50% of spots in a neighborhood need to be initially populated, then more or less options for those DOES affect it.
+- Peds are picking very different parked cars in the neighborhood to go drive, causing big deviations early on.

+Can we avoid storing trip/parked car mappings in the scenario?
+- if peds pick the parked car closest to their start building... maybe

+Maybe it's time to rethink how parked cars are matched up to trips...

+## Parked cars and ownership

+Most cars are associated with a household.
+They usually park close to that building (during overnight times).
+Some cars have no building -- buses, or cars that might be visiting from outside the simulated area.
+A building might have several cars.

+Given:
+- number of cars that should be around each house
+- number of visiting cars
+Can then seed parked cars kinda greedily.

+But back up, other section.